apptrackit/chat-server/README.md

 # WebRTC Signaling + TURN Backend

 This backend offers WebRTC signaling via WebSockets and a small REST API backed by SQLite to coordinate pairing using short join codes.
-Media flows peer-to-peer; the server just forwards signaling messages.
+Media flows peer-to-peer; the server just forwards s## Security Recommendations

+- Use WSS (TLS) for signaling in production.
+- TURN with long-term credentials; avoid anonymous no-auth in production.
+- Limit TURN to required ports and IPs; monitor logs for abuse.
+- Consider rate limiting join attempts and message sizes on signaling.
+- Don't trust client SDP contents; validate JSON shapes where possible.
+- **Ephemeral Device IDs**: Clients should use unique ephemeral IDs per session for privacy; the purge API supports batch deletion of multiple IDs.
+- **Automatic Cleanup**: Implement automatic expiration of old rooms and pendings to prevent database bloat.

+---messages.
 A separate TURN server can relay media if direct connectivity fails.

 Quick links
 - New DB schema (pendings + rooms)